kokyriakidis/pgPhase/docs/collect_bam_variation_implementation.md

 score_flip    = s12 + s21
 ```

-Within a chunk, `stitch_phase_blocks_within_chunk` caches each read's resolved thread IDs once, builds one `PhaseBlockThreadState` per starting phase-set anchor, and then sweeps anchors left to right.
+Within a chunk, `stitch_phase_blocks_with_pgbam` caches each read's resolved thread IDs once, builds one `PhaseBlockThreadState` per starting phase-set anchor, and then sweeps anchors left to right.
 On a successful merge, the right block's state is first oriented according to the flip decision and then unioned into the left block's hap-thread state.
 The next comparison therefore uses all hap-thread evidence from the merged phase block, while old pairwise scores are discarded.

-**Merge-state update.** The cached state update mirrors the real read/candidate update performed by `apply_chunk_flip_and_merge`:
+**Merge-state update.** The cached state update mirrors the real read/candidate update performed by the pgbam-sidecar merge helper:

 ```text
 if do_flip: